MarcoHassan/AWS-server-/README.md

 #### Instruction for the script execution

-Once you imported the python script, created the supporting files and database, and updated the connectivity and naming appropriately you will be able to run the script through the following command:
+Once you have imported the python script, created the supporting files and database, and updated the SQL and Twitter API credentials you will be able to run the script with the following command:

 ```
 python <path>/twystream.py